Carmalized Onions and Grilled Blue Cheese Burgers

-Cuisine du Jour Featured Chef – April
+Cuisine du Jour Featured Chef

-Chef Chris’ culinary career began with his first true restaurant job working at Bill Robert’s Streetside Seafood in Birmingham, MI under Chef Sharon Juergens.
-Chris moved on to work a stagiaire* at Cafe Boulud in New York City under Andrew Carmelini, and an internship at under James Beard Award winning chef Takashi Yagihashi at Tribute in Farmington Hills, MI From there, he moved with Chef Takashi to open Michelin-starred Takashi in Chicago, IL, serving as the Poissonier.
-Ultimately moving back to Michigan with his family, he has had experience at a number of local restaurants, including Michael Symon’s Roast and now currently as Executive Chef with his sous chef brother, Dan Cason, at Chapman House where you will discover modern American dining inspired by French culinary tradition.
+Chef Chris’s extensive background includes beginnings at Bill Robert’s Streetside Seafood in Birmingham, MI under Chef Sharon Juergens, Cafe Boulud in New York City under Andrew Carmelini, and an internship under James Beard Award winning chef Takashi Yagihashi at Tribute in Farmington Hills, MI.
+From there, he moved with Chef Takashi to open Michelin in Chicago, IL, serving as the Poissonier.
+Ultimately and thankfully, Chef Chris moved back to Michigan with his family, where he has served other local restaurants, including Michael Symon’s Roast and now currently as Executive Chef with his sous chef brother, Dan Cason, at Chapman House where you will discover modern American dining inspired by French culinary tradition.

-Chef James Ung – Cuisine du Jour Featured Chef – January
+Chef James Ung – Cuisine du Jour Featured Chef

 Chef James Ung was born in Malaysia, and moved to the United States at the age of 18 to attend Northwood University in Midland, Michigan where he majored in International Business and Economics.
 His first venture into the culinary world was at Genji – a Japanese Steakhouse and Sushi Bar in Midland where he was a Teppanyaki Chef for 4 years, creating delicious meals in front of his guests.
 (Did we mention that Wolf is bringing out a new Teppanyaki Griddle Module?!)
 He then moved to Chicago and worked under a notable French chef for 2 years at the Marriot Hotel in Oak Brook, Illinois.
 Moving back to Michigan, Chef James was promoted to Sushi Chef back at Genji where he created delicious delicacies for 3 years.